 And lastly, one final word of advice: After you create a stellar profile that embodies your brand, make sure you revisit it on a regular basis to ensure it is up to date and continues to reflect your professional objectives.
 In other words … always keep your LinkedIn brand fresh!

-How has your LinkedIn profile attracted new business for you?
+Now that you know how to create a LinkedIn profile to maximize inbound marketing, how has your LinkedIn profile attracted new business for you?

 The above is a summary of selected content from my critically acclaimed new LinkedIn for business book “Maximizing LinkedIn for Sales and Social Media Marketing,” available at Amazon, Kindle, Nook, or iTunes.